Nikitayadav12/Py-Project/Decoding/README.md

 🌌 Inspiration This project is inspired by SETI (Search for Extraterrestrial Intelligence) and popular science-fiction concepts, blending coding with creativity to decode imagined alien languages.

-🌦 Weather App Using API

-📌 Objective

-Build a Python program that shows the current weather using the OpenWeatherMap API.

-This project demonstrates how to work with public APIs, fetch real-time weather data, and display it in a readable format using Python.

-🛠 Tools & Technologies

-Python 3.x

-Requests Library (pip install requests)